sailorfe/nick-cave-lyrics/README.md

 - "Distant Sky:" [Does not currently have a lyric up](https://www.nickcave.com/lyric/distant-sky/), so this is transcribed.
 - "Skeleton Tree:" Removed double linebreaks.
 - All of *Carnage*: Removed double linebreaks.
-- "White Elephant": Removed "*For Thomas H*" from since it is not sung or spoken on the recording.
 - "Wild God": Removed double linebreaks, and I suspect will do for the rest of the album.

 **Quirks**